-Dr. Jon Beebe earned B.A. and M.M. degrees from the University of Nevada, Las Vegas, , where he studied with Yoshi Ishikawa, and a D.M.A. from the University of Wisconsin-Madison, where he studied with Richard Lottridge, formerly of the Chicago Symphony Orchestra.
+He earned B.A. and M.M. degrees from the University of Nevada, Las Vegas, where he studied with Yoshi Ishikawa, and a D.M.A. from the University of Wisconsin-Madison, where he studied with Richard Lottridge, formerly of the Chicago Symphony Orchestra.
 In 1991 he received a "Distinguished Alumni" award from UNLV's music department, and he was the recipient of the Hayes School of Music's "Excellence in Teaching" award in 2017.

-Dr. Beebe has performed with the North Carolina Symphony, the Las Vegas Symphony, the Southern Nevada Festival Orchestra, the Madison (WI) Symphony, the Wisconsin Chamber Orchestra, the Kingsport Symphony (TN, now Symphony of the Mountains) and has been principal bassoonist of the Oshkosh (WI) Symphony and the Western Piedmont Symphony in Hickory, NC.
+Jon performed with the North Carolina Symphony, the Las Vegas Symphony, the Southern Nevada Festival Orchestra, the Madison (WI) Symphony, the Wisconsin Chamber Orchestra, the Kingsport Symphony (TN, now Symphony of the Mountains), and also served as the principal bassoonist of the Oshkosh (WI) Symphony and the Western Piedmont Symphony in Hickory, NC.
 While working in Las Vegas, he performed behind artists as artistically diverse as pianists Misha Dichter and Liberace, and singers Clamma

-Although primarily a bassoonist, Dr. Beebe has an extensive background in the area of music theory, having studied with Bruce Benward, Joseph Straus, Milton Babbitt, Carl Schachter, Robert Crane, and Virko Baley.
+Although primarily a bassoonist, Jon was fortunate in developing an extensive background in the area of music theory, including studies with such luminaries as Bruce Benward, Joseph Straus, Milton Babbitt, and Carl Schachter.